stone: timeless—and trending.

 st. peter’s square in rome. photo: patrick schneider

-We’re often thought of for our zellige, our terracotta, our cement.
-But our stone is also a popular offering–and trending, it seems.
+we’re often thought of for our zellige, our terracotta, our cement. but our stone is also a popular offering–and trending.

-clé founder Deborah Osburn is–she quite readily confesses–a little obsessed with stone.
-For her, every stone is precious: each stone has taken millions of years to make.
-It is—literally—timeless.
-And it’s intimately connected to natural history: pick up a piece and you’ll likely see small fossils, color and pattern formed by the minerals that make up our planet, and the tectonic forces that shape our world.
+for her, every stone is precious: each has taken millions of years to make. it is—literally—timeless. and it’s intimately connected to natural history: pick up a piece and you’ll likely see small fossils, colors, and patterns created from the minerals that make up our planet, brought together by the tectonic forces that shape our world.

 travertine quarry – image courtesy of architettura di pietra

 martha stewart magazine (ms): what is travertine exactly, and what makes it unique?

 osburn: picture hot springs from millions of years ago. in these springs, calcium carbonate mixed with other minerals and settled into layers, which over millions of years were pressed into stone. this is known as limestone—and travertine is a softer version of that stone, with pores caused by carbon dioxide escaping to the surface.